MohammedAI123/Azure-Honeypot-Cowrie/README.md

 Future improvements and developments:
 To improve this project further, additional dashboards and detection attempts can be implemented.
 The workbook could be expanded to add attempts of malware delivery by attackers, command executions, and privilege escalation attempts.

-Firewalls, Intrustion detection systems (IDS) and Intrusion Detection Systems (IPS) could also be integrated to block attacks from IPs after repeated failed login attempts.
-Since this project was built to accept all attacks, attempts can be made to block the attackers.
+Firewalls, Intrusion detection systems (IDS) and Intrusion Detection Systems (IPS) could also be integrated to block attacks from IPs after repeated failed login attempts.
+Since this project was built to accept all attacks, changes can be made to block the attackers.

 This project has collected useful information about the most common IPs of attackers, such as 93.188.83.96 and 31.57.219.92.
 This information could be explored further, through utilising tools such as VirusTotal and AbuseIBDP, which are known for threat intelligence.
 This could show if the IPs found are known botnets or used in other attacks.